uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 ### Reorder our Patches by Dependency

 Things are looking pretty good but our patches are not ordered correctly based on dependencies.
-Let's fix this by reordering them using `git ps rebase` and changing them into the following order.
+Let's fix this by reordering them using `gps rebase` and changing them into the following order.

 ```
 pick 4387d1 Add Siesta, the elegant way to write REST clients